reem-shaikh/70DaysOfCode/notes/aptitude/comparch/README.md

 - software is a set of programs
 - program is a set of instructions
 - we interact with hardware through these instructions
+- each kind of hardware have a different set of instructions it should follow

 For different computer configuration we have a distinct set of instructions called instruction set architecture.
 For example, the instructure set architecture for a gaming console would be different as compared to a quantum computer.